 Solar is particularly viable for businesses with high amounts of daytime electricity usage and suitably large areas of sunshine-exposed roof.
-The load profile and electricity tariff are the main two factors that will determine cost savings from solar investment, so understanding energy consumption patterns is an important first step.
+The load profile and electricity tariff are the main factors that will determine cost savings from solar investment.

-The Clean Energy Council accredits solar system designers who can assist businesses to understand options and optimise financial returns.
-If government rebates are available, it’s standard for solar providers or designers to access the incentives as part of the contracted services and factor them into the quoted costs.
+The Clean Energy Council accredits solar PV system designers who can help businesses to optimise financial returns.
+If government rebates are available, providers or designers factor them into their quoted costs.

-See the Clean Energy Council (CEC) guide to installing solar panels for business.
+See the Clean Energy Council guide to installing solar panels for business.

 See the Case studies page for examples of successful solar installation.

 Renewable energy can be stored in many forms, offering businesses a number of advantages.
-Battery storage allows for an increase in the capacity of onsite renewables for use at times when grid electricity would otherwise need to be purchased.
-Battery storage also lets a business access grid electricity when relatively inexpensive (off-peak), and provides back-up in the event of a power outage.
+Battery storage allows for an increase in the capacity of onsite renewables when grid electricity would otherwise need to be purchased.
+Battery storage also lets a business access grid electricity when relatively inexpensive (off-peak).
+It provides back-up in the event of a power outage.

-Lithium-ion is an increasingly widespread rechargeable battery technology, powering everything from smartphones to grid scale storage facilities.
+Lithium-ion is a widespread rechargeable battery technology, powering everything from smartphones to grid scale storage facilities.
 Use in commercial and transport applications is expected to become cost-effective within the next few years.

 Due to concerns about environmental impacts and expected material shortages, new technologies are being explored by Australian companies and universities to complement lithium-ion batteries in larger scale applications.
-These include the following:
+These include:

-Gel-based zinc-bromine batteries – Australian company Gelion is developing these for residential and commercial applications with performance comparable with lithium-ion batteries.
+- Gel-based zinc-bromine batteries are being developed by Australian company Gelion for residential and commercial applications, with performance comparable with lithium-ion batteries.

 See the CEC guide to installing a battery storage system.

 Wind power uses turbines to convert kinetic wind energy into electricity.
-Wind energy is responsible for producing more than 30% of renewable power across Australia, and generally remains the cheapest source of large-scale renewable energy.
+Wind energy is responsible for producing more than 30% of renewable power across Australia.
+It remains the cheapest source of large-scale renewable energy.

-While wind power is one of the major sources of renewable energy in the national grid, it’s generally not as cost-effective as solar PV for on-site generation.
-Rather, the purchase of offsite wind energy has become a preferred option for large companies who are seeking a reliable and consistent source of relatively cheap, renewable energy.
+While wind power is a major source of renewable energy in the national grid.
+However, it’s not as cost-effective as solar PV for on-site generation.
+The purchase of offsite wind energy is the preference for large companies seeking a consistent source of cheap, renewable energy.

 Onsite wind power can be used to bolster solar PV installations in certain industrial applications.
-For example, 2 Western Australian mining companies have recently added wind turbines to their solar PV array, enabling operation on 100% renewable energy and avoidance of network outages.
+For example, 2 Western Australian mining companies have recently added wind turbines to their solar PV array.
+This enables operation on 100% renewable energy and avoidance of network outages.

 Bioenergy is produced through the combustion or breakdown of any biological matter.
 Biomass can be burned directly, or heated and turned into natural gas.
-Biogas (methane and carbon dioxide) created though animal digestion and organic decomposition can be captured and used to produce electricity and heat for industrial processes.
+Biogas (methane and CO2) can be captured and used to produce electricity and heat for industrial processes.

 Bioenergy is economically and technologically proven and can help reduce waste and carbon emissions.
-The main application for bioenergy is where low cost biomass is available close to the point of energy demand.
+The main application for bioenergy is where low-cost biomass is close to the point of energy demand.
 Relevant industry sectors include food, pulp and paper, and dairy manufacturing.